rancher/rancher/tests/v2/validation/provisioning/README.md

 ---

 ### Provisioning Input
-provisioningInput is needed to the run the RKE1 tests, specifically kubernetesVersion, cni, and providers. nodesAndRoles is only needed for the TestProvisioningDynamicInput test, node pools are divided by "{nodepool},". nodeProviders is only needed for node provider cluster tests.
+provisioningInput is needed to the run the RKE1 tests, specifically kubernetesVersion, cni, and providers. nodesAndRoles is only needed for the TestProvisioningDynamicInput test, node pools are divided by "{nodepool},". nodeProviders is only needed for node provider cluster tests; the framework only supports custom clusters through aws/ec2 instances.

 ```json
 "provisioningInput": {